Devisrisamidurai/Devops/cm9hcqutr000009jr8y6g3cpq.md

 ## Life Before Microservices: The Monolithic Way

 Consider a large department store under one roof selling everything from groceries to electronics, clothing to furniture.
-A si**ngle team** manages this monolithic store, opens and closes as one unit, and any change — like fixing the billing system — requires adjustments across the entire store.
+A si**ngle team** manages this monolithic store, opens and closes as one unit, and any change like fixing the billing system requires adjustments across the entire store.
 That’s how traditional monolithic applications work.

-In a **monolithic architecture**, all components — user interface, business logic, database access, etc. — are tightly packaged into one unit.
+In a **monolithic architecture**, all components — user interface, business logic, database access, etc, are tightly packaged into one unit.
 Everything is developed, tested, deployed, and scaled together.
-If one small module changes, you have to re-deploy the entire application.
+If one small module changes, you have to redeploy the entire application.

 ![](https://cdn.hashnode.com/res/hashnode/image/upload/v1744646415959/c218cdfc-318d-4850-be5f-7b443d2e8d99.png align="center")